 Complementary and Alternative Therapies

 Some MS patients find symptom relief through complementary and alternative therapies in addition to their MS treatment plan.
-Scientific evidence that these therapies may be beneficial is still lacking, and what works for one patient may not work for another.
+Scientific evidence that these therapies may be beneficial is still lacking, though clinical trials are ongoing), and what works for one patient may not work for another.
 But many MS patients do find relief and improved quality of life through complementary and alternative therapies including:

 - Exercise to improve strength, mobility, fatigue, and mood

 In summary, even though MS is not as common as some other diseases, anyone experiencing any MS symptoms should never dismiss them.
-The key to MS management is stopping the disease from progressing, so it is critical to discuss any new or ongoing symptoms, neurologic or otherwise, with a physician right away.
+While most MS patients tend to have the same life expectancy as people without MS, the key to MS management is to work with your health care team to inhibit the worsening of symptoms and to stop the disease from progressing.
+It is critical to discuss any new or ongoing symptoms, neurologic or otherwise, with a physician right away.